microsoft/BotFramework-WebChat/SPEECH.md

 ### Custom Speech

-Custom Speech is a trained model to improve recognition of words that are not in the default recognition model.
+Custom Speech is a trained recognition model to improve recognition of words that are not in the default recognition model.
 For example, you can use it to improve accuracy when recognizing trademarks or name of person.

-First, you will need to set up a Custom Speech project.
+First, you need to set up a Custom Speech project.
 Please follow [this article to create a new Custom Speech project][What is Custom Speech].

 After your Custom Speech project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Endpoint ID".